shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

 4. Expand **Say what’s happening**.

-   Name the monitor `p99 latency of a home page request should be less than 5s`{{copy}}.
+   Name the monitor `p99 latency of a home page request`{{copy}}.

-   Add the description `Monitor for the SLO "99% of the time the p99 latency of a home page request should be less than 5s."`{{copy}}
+   Add the description `Monitor for the SLO "99% of the time the p99 latency of a home page request should be less than 5 seconds."`{{copy}}

 5. Make sure the **Notify your team** field is blank and `Do not notify` is selected.
-No notification alerts are needed in this activity.
+No notifications are needed in this activity.

 5. Click **Save**.
 You'll be redirected to the monitor details.